The GNP Presents:

 That visit is the subject of this report.
 The following words will recount the horrors which I lived through, and my encounter with the cause of that horror.
 It is a tale of death and despair, of sacrifice and redemption.
 It is a tale to stun the mind.
 Fantastic beyond comprehension, and astounding beyond belief.

 Even now, it is hard for me to believe that I could be here, back home in America, and alive…. when I think of the thousands of others dead and still dying in the country I left behind only a few short weeks ago.
 When I think back, it becomes hard to ignore the feeling that destiny may have had a hand in my involvement with this strange and tragic story.
 I had been en route to Cairo with a few days’ layover in Tokyo, and was looking forward to a visit with an old college friend, Dr. Serizawa, a theoretical scientist who was gaining great recognition in the Far East for his unusual experiments.
-While I was unaware of it at the time – as I spent much of my time on the long flight either writing, eating, or sleeping – 10,000 feet below, an incident was about to take place that would shake the foundations of the civilized world.
+While I was unaware of it at the time – as I spent much of the long flight either writing, eating, or sleeping – 10,000 feet below, an incident was about to take place that would shake the foundations of the civilized world.

 Of course, I was still ignorant of these events when my plane finally arrived over Tokyo and made preparations for landing.
 I was struck by the incredible sight of such a modern, almost Western-style city below me, especially considering the mess we made of the place only a decade ago.
 On that morning, it would have been impossible for anyone to convince me that I would never see Tokyo in this way again.
 Thinking about it now, I wonder if anyone ever will.

 My plane landed smoothly and I made my way into the terminal to retrieve my luggage.
 I had expected to meet Dr. Serizawa there, and had hoped that an afternoon of good food and relaxation was in order after my lengthy flight.
-However, after arriving at customs, I was greeted by a gentlemen who introduced himself as Shigeo Ioto, assistant to the great scientist.
+However, after arriving at customs, I was greeted by a gentleman who introduced himself as Shigeo Ioto, assistant to the great scientist.
 He said that Serizawa was preoccupied by “field experiments” that he had deemed “much too important” to delay, and that he hoped I would understand his absence.
 I did, of course, and looking back on the conversation now, it seems very possible that these experiments might have had something to do with the strange and terrifying device that the Doctor would eventually be persuaded to use in the defense of his ravaged country.
 Unfortunately, it’s possible that we may never know for sure.

 It was here that I was introduced to my soon-to-be partner Tomo Iwanaga, who inquired about my flight and if I had noticed any unusual occurrences.
 I replied that I had not, and – having learned that every passenger on my flight had likewise been questioned from the officer who brought me to Tomo – asked the obviously stressed man what he hoped to find out.
 So as not to seem as though I was unnecessarily prying, I informed him of my status as a reporter for United World News, and he proceeded to tell me about the mysterious shipping disaster that had wiped a fishing trawler, and its crew of hard working men, from the face of the Earth.
 He admitted to being hesitant about printing the story before more was known, and quickly debunked my theory that the incident may have been caused by a mine or a collision.
 At this point, my curiosity was beginning to bring out my reporter instincts, and I immediately offered my help with the case, hoping to find out whatever I could about this strange affair.

-I was fortunate enough to have Tomo immediately accept my request to learn more, and soon we found ourselves traveling across Tokyo to the headquarters of the Nankai Steamship Company, the owners of the sunken ship.
+I was fortunate enough to have Tomo immediately accept my request to learn more, and we soon found ourselves traveling across Tokyo to the headquarters of the Nankai Steamship Company, the owners of the sunken ship.
 The hallway outside the chart room was filled to bursting with concerned family and curious reporters, and it took a concerted effort on my and Tomo’s parts to navigate through the crowd and squeeze through the door to the chart room.
-I had precious little time to feel thankful for being one of the few reporters allowed to enter, as another group of people had just forced their way in behind us, including an elderly gentleman (who I was later informed was the President of the company) and several other employees, who began to talk in earnest around a table at the center of the room.
+I had precious little time to feel thankful for being one of the few reporters allowed to enter, as another group of people forced their way in behind us, including an elderly gentleman (who I was later informed was the President of the company) and several other employees.
+They passed us and began to talk in earnest around a table at the center of the room.
 As my Japanese was, and remains, a little rusty, Tomo was kind enough to translate their conversation for me, telling me that the men were at a loss to explain how their ship could disappear so suddenly.
 He also revealed that no survivors had been found yet, but that a rescue ship was set to arrive at the scene of the sinking in a few hours.

 By the next day, a further six Japanese ships had disappeared, and the news could no longer be kept from the people.
-I was granted permission to send a message to my boss regarding both the story I was now dedicated to following and my absence from my assignment in Cairo.
+I was granted permission to send a message to my boss regarding both the story I was now dedicated to following, and my absence from my assignment in Cairo.
 In a room packed with a dozen other reporters sending similar messages in a dozen different languages, I sent the following message:

 “To Mr. George Lawrence, United World News Chicago, U.S.A: Japanese ship disasters puzzle world.
 Eight ships obliterated by mysterious blinding flash of fire.
 No survivors found.
 Radio reports from stricken ships gave same message.
 Terrible sea of fire engulfs all.
 Staggering death toll forces all shipping schedules be canceled.
 Will remain Tokyo unless word from you.” – Steve Martin